google/draco/README.md

 new Draco releases are launched.
 To avoid the issue pin your sites to a versioned release.

+### Version 1.5.2 release
+* This is the same as v1.5.1 with the following two bug fixes:
+  * Fixes DRACO_TRANSCODER_SUPPORTED enabled builds.
+  * ABI version updated.

 ### Version 1.5.1 release
 * Adds assertion enabled Emscripten builds to the release, and a subset of the assertion enabled builds to GStatic.
 See the file listing below.